Iron-on Vinyl: Which Side Faces Down the Cutting Mat?

 What’s great about printing on t-shirts is you can create any design.
 You can print on a shirt with an entire design, a small basic shape, a monogram design, and many more.
 Vinyl-printed shirts are great merchandise to start a clothing brand.

-5. Denim Jackets and Pants
+5. Denim Jackets And Pants

 Do you know you can print vinyl on denim garments?
 Oh yes, you can!
 The challenge may be denim garments do not have a flat surface.
 Just like the photo of a denim jacket shown above, only the flat surface has print on it.